We invest in dance artists to make sure their practice can thrive:

 We believe dance can make the world a better place.
 We’ve tackled big subjects from climate change to gender identity exploring feminism and Dandyism.
 We know dancing together can create new connections with people you may not otherwise meet.

-FRESH is our annual showcase of high quality youth dance from across Yorkshire.
+FRESH is our annual festival celebrating high quality youth dance from across Yorkshire.

 You can expect high quality dance routines showcasing anything from street dance to Bharatanatyam (and everything in between).

-FRESH is part of the national U.Dance Festival.
-Some of the youth groups who perform in FRESH will go on to perform at U.Dance 2024.
+FRESH is part of The U.Dance National Festival.
+One youth dance group from FRESH 2025 will go on to perform at U.Dance 2025.

 Watch our highlights from previous years!